vonlandsbergjohn/ALTONA_VILLAGE_CMS/USER_LIFECYCLE_DISCUSSION.md

 - Do these status categories cover all scenarios?
 - Should we add additional status types?
 - How long should users remain in each status?
 (See detailed breakdown below for each user group)
+- What should trigger each status change?
+(See Status Triggers section below)

 ### 2. Property-User Relationship Tracking
 - **Current User** (active relationship)